 As you might guess, the dish is completely flexible.
 You can put almost anything in and on it with one exception.
 It seemed like every recipe I found during my research used one ingredient that I’d never heard of and definitely couldn’t find in the supermarket.

 It’s call gochujang paste.
-It’s spicy, savory, and definitely worth the work to find it if you want to make this dish authentic.
+It’s spicy, savory, and definitely worth the work to find it if you want to make this Tofu Bibimbap authentic.

 1) For sauce, mince garlic very fine and stir together with other ingredients.
 You can make the sauce well in advance and store it in the fridge if you want.